Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Balance transfers can have both a short-term and long-term positive effect on your credit score.
 The impact occurs for multiple reasons.

-You can calculate your credit utilization rate by dividing your current credit card balances by the total amount of credit made available to you by credit card issuers.
+To figure out your credit utilization rate, simply divide the total of your current credit card balances by the total credit limit available to you from all your credit card issuers.

 So, for example, if you have a credit card with a $2,000 credit limit, and you have a $1,000 balance on that card, you have a credit utilization rate of 50% — meaning that you are using 50% of your available credit.